balopez83/macOS_On_Hyper-V/1-QuickStart.md

 ##  Chapter 1) Install Guide
 ## Requires a mac computer, macOS Virtual machine, or Hackintosh to complete this Install Guide.
 These steps are for a macOS Mojave install but it will work for several macOS versions.
 Big Sur and newer may need some code changes to work correctly.
 ## I have broken this down into sections as it is very detailed and easy to miss a step.
+## This guide could go out of date in the future.
+If you have questions or want to get more information from the source please go to [@acidanthera MacHyperVSupport on Github](https://github.com/acidanthera/MacHyperVSupport)

 ## Section 1: Creating the Installer